The History of the Natural Health Research Institute

 The new organization was formed as a non-profit division of Citizens for Health, called the Citizens for Health Education Foundation.
 The initial goal was to reduce the ten leading causes of death by cost effective natural means.
 Several years later this was changed to reducing healthcare costs by natural means.
 James Turner, the first Chairman of the Board, obtained tax exempt status on Dec.
 18, 2002.

 The role of technical director involved considerable administrative duties, so Bruce Holub decided to continue his work as a researcher rather than be an administrator.
 He continued his research and later made presentations at three of the Natural Health Research Institute seminars.
-Later he founded the DHA/EPA Omega-3 Institute (read more) and is currently active in that organization.
+Later he founded the DHA/EPA Omega-3 Institute and is currently active in that organization.

 The Natural Health Research Institute began technical conferences in conjunction with the American Oil Chemists Society (AOCS), assisted in this by Richard Cantril, Ph.D., technical director of the AOCS, and has held technical conferences since 2004.
-A program for providing research grants to students in natural health thru the AOCS was begun in 2003.

 The original Managing Board consisted of Jim Turner, Ana Micka, and Jim Roza of NOW Foods.
 Jim Roza resigned in 2005 and was replaced by Elwood Richard of NOW Foods.
 In July 2008, Elwood resigned and was replaced by Michael Lelah, Ph.D., of NOW Foods.
 Michael was instrumental in establishing the Natural Health Research Institute as a separate 501 c 3 non-profit on Dec.
 3, 2008, with the name of Natural Health Research Institute.
 Michael became President of the Managing Board in January of 2009.
 He resigned in July 2014 and was replaced by Rick Sharpee, Ph.D. of NOW Foods.